What you need to do

-Make sure you select the specific sites to which you want to include Bizagi Web parts.
+Make sure you select the specific sites on which you want to include Bizagi Web Parts.

-Once you click Ok, take into account that the SharePoint Central Administration will restart the application pools of your SharePoint sites whenever this deployment is executed (meaning, it will temporarily disrupt the SharePoint site and its services).
+Once you click OK, the SharePoint Central Administration will restart the application pools of your SharePoint sites when this deployment is executed (and it will temporarily disrupt the SharePoint site and its services).

-This means, click on it, and then on Deploy solution to run or schedule its deployment to the SharePoint sites.
+That is, click it, and then on Deploy solution to run or schedule its deployment to the SharePoint sites.

-You may verify a successful Web parts installation by following the step described below.
+You can verify a successful Web Parts installation by following the step described below.

 Verifying the installation

-You should be able to see 2 Bizagi features installed and active: Bizagi.SharePoint.WebPartsConfig (used for the central Web parts configuration), and Bizagi.SharePoint.Widgets (containing the actual Bizagi Web parts).
+You should be able to see two Bizagi features installed and active: Bizagi.SharePoint.WebPartsConfig (used for the central Web Parts configuration), and Bizagi.SharePoint.Widgets (containing the actual Bizagi Web Parts).

-No actions are needed at these verification steps.
+No actions are needed for these verification steps.

-You may only need to reactivate these (by using the Deactivate button and then the Activate button), to force a refresh of the Web parts, but that is only if: you have recently updated the WSP file and the newer file contains new Bizagi Web parts.
+You may only need to reactivate the features (by using the Deactivate button and then the Activate button), to force a refresh of the Web Parts, but that is only if: you have recently updated the WSP file and the newer file contains new Bizagi Web Parts.

-Similarly, you may browse to the Web parts option, and check that these are now listed at the SharePoint galleries:
+Similarly, you may browse to the Web Parts option, and check that they are now listed at the SharePoint galleries:

-By ordering the list according to those which belong to the Bizagi group, you may see the newly listed Web parts:
+By sorting the list so it groups features which belong to the Bizagi group, you may see the newly listed Web Parts:

-At this point, we are done installing Bizagi Web parts for SharePoint and we have verified their successful installation!
+At this point, we are done installing Bizagi Web Parts in SharePoint and we have verified their successful installation!

-The next step is to configure the connection to your Bizagi Work portal, and then your SharePoint Web designer may include the Web parts into SharePoint pages.
+The next step is to configure the connection to your Bizagi Work Portal, so your SharePoint Web designer may include the Web Parts into SharePoint pages.

-You will be shown with the possibility to upgrade the installed version or remove the installed Web parts:
+You see the options to upgrade the installed version or remove the installed Web Parts: